philiptn/mkv-auto/README.md

 5. Double-click the `mkv-auto.bat` file to start mkv-auto.
 6. Check the `output/` folder for the finished files.

 If you would like to change the default behaviour of mkv-auto, make a copy of `defaults.ini` and rename it to `user.ini`.
 Adjust the settings to match your preferences.
+The same applies to the Subliminal [config](https://github.com/Diaoul/subliminal/blob/main/docs/config.toml), make a copy of `subliminal_defaults.toml` and name it `subliminal.toml`.

 #### Linux